 The Linfield Art Gallery

-An Exhibition by Belle Bezdicek
+BLOOM: by Belle Bezdicek

-February 8 – March 24, 2023
+February 8-March 24, 2023

 Belle Bezdicek’s work takes inspiration from Byzantine art’s depiction of mythical and sometimes exotic creatures.
 She celebrates positive animal stories found on BBC World, and from newspaper clippings her mum has sent for more than two decades.